List of Charlie and the Chocolate Factory characters: Alberto Minoleta

-Alberto Minoleta is a Paraguay gambler that is featured in the 1971 film.
-His picture (resembling Martin Bormann) was seen on the newspaper claiming that he found the final Golden Ticket.
+Alberto Minoleta is a Paraguayan gambler that is featured in the 1971 film.
+His picture was seen on the newspaper claiming that he found the final Golden Ticket.
 A later newspaper states that the Golden Ticket he had was fake causing the contest to be back on until Charlie Bucket found the final Golden Ticket.
+Minoleta's picture was that of prominent Nazi official Martin Bormann, who in real life was thought to have escaped to Paraguay.
+An earlier draft of the script referred to the character as Bormann.

 In Tom and Jerry: Willy Wonka and the Chocolate Factory, Alberto Minoleta was portrayed by Droopy.
 His roles is the same and mentions his arrest.
 Unlike the other adaptions, Minoleta was later seen out of police custody floating with Tom and Jerry using Fizzy Lifting Drink at the end of the film describing it to be the only way to fly.

-Note: His role was based off that of a Russian woman named Charlotte Russe, who appeared in the book, falsely claiming to have found a Golden Ticket, with her character being used for the 2005 film.
+Note: His role was based on that of a Russian woman named Charlotte Russe, who appeared in the book, falsely claiming to have found a Golden Ticket, with her character being used for the 2005 film.

-Dr Wilbur Wonka
+Dr. Wilbur Wonka

 Christopher Lee (pictured in 2013) portrayed Dr Wilbur Wonka in the 2005 film adaptation.

-Dr Wilbur Wonka, D.D.S. (portrayed by Christopher Lee) is the estranged father of Willy Wonka in the 2005 film adaptation.
+Dr. Wilbur Wonka, D.D.S. (portrayed by Christopher Lee) is the estranged father of Willy Wonka in the 2005 film adaptation.

 The town's prized dentist, Wilbur imposed strict rules on his son, going as far as putting him in cramped braces to prevent him from consuming sweets.
 When Willy announced that he wanted to travel to Switzerland and Bavaria to become a chocolatier (against his father's wishes), Dr Wonka allowed him to leave, but told him that he wouldn't be there when Willy returned.
 True to his word, Dr Wonka's building was later found to no longer be in its usual spot.

 Decades later, the elder Wonka is even revealed to have collected newspaper clippings documenting his son's success when his building was found by Charlie and Willy somewhere in the arctic.
 When Dr Wonka examines his son's teeth, he recognizes him and they reconcile.